bright/new-www/content/blog/2019-03-21-android-koin.md

 You can also bind `WeatherProvider` per Activity which will depend on its lifecycle or create a special scope for your needs opened and closed whenever you want.

-For more information visit official [Getting Started](https://insert-koin.io/docs/1.0/getting-started/introduction/) section.
+For more information visit official [Quickstart](https://insert-koin.io/docs/quickstart/kotlin) section.

 ## Summary